 WHERE TO PUT THE BABIES

 Make the babies a soft nest area in a box with clean towels.
 We like to put one folded towel on the bottom and another bunched on top of that, so the babies can snuggle into it.
 You can also purchase soft nesting wool from a pet store and put that on top of the towel.
-Cover the box with a towel so it is dark, making sure that there will be enough air so the babies do not suffocate.
+You can also take whatever nesting material they were in and put it in the box as well.
+Cover the box almost entirely with a light towel, making sure that there will be enough air so the babies do not suffocate.
 Leaving about a one inch gap at the top is usually sufficient.
 Keep the babies in an out-of-the way, QUIET area, such as an adult’s bedroom.
 If the room temperature is between 68-72 degrees you will not need to provide extra heat, but if it’s cooler than that you will need to provide extra warmth.
-Use a heating pad set on low and slip it under one half only of the bottom towel in the box.
+Use a heating pad set on low and slip it under one half only of the box.
 We do it this way so that the babies can move to a cooler area if it gets too warm.
-ALWAYS make sure that the heating pad is covered, as babies can burn themselves very badly on an exposed heating pad.
+DO NOT put babies directly on heating pad, as babies can burn themselves very badly.

-If the babies were with their mamma, but she is not caring for them (and you are sure she is ignoring them) you will need to separate her from them, so they will not get hurt.
-If she has created a nest, use that material in the box that you have made to hold the babies.
-Rabbits nurse only ONE TIME a day, so if you think that she is not caring for them based only on the fact you don’t see them feed…think again.
-But if you are sure she is neglecting them, if they are dehydrated, cold, obviously ignored, of course, something must be done!
+If the babies were with their mamma, but she is not caring for them (and you are sure she is ignoring them) you may need to separate her from them so they will not get hurt.
+Rabbit milk is very caloric and the kittens (baby rabbits) only nurse for a few minutes a day, so if you think that she is not caring for them based only on the fact you don’t see them feed…think again.
+If you do think they are being neglected, you can check: Are they cold?
+Are they making crying sounds for more than a few minutes before (or at) feeding time?
+Are they blue?
+Is the skin shriveled?
+Check for dehydration: gently pinch together the skin at the nape of the neck.
+If it sticks together or stays in a tent, they are dehydrated.
+A healthy kit has a round belly, is warm, gains weight on a daily basis, and snuggles with its litter mates.
+If they are dehydrated, cold, losing weight or becoming injured, of course, something must be done

 WHAT TO FEED THE BABIES